GoogleChrome/developer.chrome.com/site/en/docs/android/custom-tabs/howto-custom-tab-low-level-api/index.md

 ---
 layout: "layouts/doc-post.njk"
-title: Low level API
-seoTitle: Custom Tabs low level API
+title: How to use the Custom Tab low level API
 date: 2020-02-04
-updated: 2020-06-17
+updated: 2023-05-03
-description: Learn how to control a Custom Tab without using a support library.
+description:
 ---

 Although the recommended method to integrate your application with Custom Tabs is using the